January jam announcement with tickets on sale coming soon!

 Grab lunch at Al Capone's Seafood and Pizzeria with live music on the patio beginning at Noon.
 The fun continues at Banditos around 4:00 with an acoustic sets inside.
 Doors at the Mexican Moonshine Main Stage open at 6:00, the first of four bands will plug in at 7:00 including The Refreshments with Brian Blush followed by RCPM both doing their first sets, fireworks, surprise guests and who knows what else?
 Details can be found at the CM Schedule tab.

 Have you ever seen RCPM from backstage?
-This is your opportunity buy purchasing Backstage VIP Passes while supplies last, which not only include admission to both the Friday and Saturday shows, but will get you access to the Peacemaker Lounge presented by Socko Energy and stage deck views just a few feet away and level with all of the bands behind and side stage.
+This is your opportunity buy purchasing Backstage VIP Passes while supplies last, which not only include admission to both the Friday and Saturday shows, but will get you access to the Peacemaker Lounge and stage deck views just a few feet away and level with all of the bands behind and side stage.
 A limited number of VIP tickets will sell out, get yours today.
 Admission to all other shows throughout the weekend are included.

 For those not within walking distance, parking for the Friday and Saturday night shows will be available at the Sonoran Sea for a $5 charity donation.